CEI-lab/ece3400-2017/docs/schedule.md

 * *Work on milestone 1*
 * Sep 18th, Mon: Actuators
 * Sep 20th, Wed: Feedback Control (Adarsh Jayakumar)
 * Sep 22nd, Fri: How servos work (Justin Selig).
-Deadline @8am: The websites will be graded for contents on lab 2 and milestone 1.
+* Deadline one week after the day of your lab 2 session: The websites will be graded for contents on lab 2, and milestone 1.

 Week 6:
 * *Work on milestone 2*
 * Sep 25th, Mon: FPGA (Bruce Land)
 * Sep 27th, Wed: FPGA
 * Sep 29th, Fri: FPGA/VGA (Claire Chen).
-Deadline @8am: The websites will be graded for contents on milestone 2.
+* Deadline one week after the day of your lab session: The websites will be graded for contents on milestone 2.
 * Sep 29th, Sat: Deadline @8am: Fill out and send the [team assessment form](./Teamwork/GroupProcess-QualitativePeerSelfEval.docx) to the instructor.

 Week 7: